awsdocs/aws-cloudformation-user-guide/doc_source/conditions-section-structure.md

 ## How to Use Conditions Overview<a name="w3ab2c17c15c21c13"></a>

-To conditionally create resources, you must include statements in at least three different sections of a template:
+To conditionally create resources, you must include statements in at least two different sections of a template:

-`Parameters` section
-Define the input values that you want to evaluate in your conditions\.
-Conditions will result in true or false based on values from these input parameters\.

 `Conditions` section
 Define conditions by using the intrinsic condition functions\.
 These conditions determine when AWS CloudFormation creates the associated resources\.